The Bamboo Garden at Northern California’s Foothill College

 Of the many different kinds of hot springs at Yellowstone National Park, Old Faithful is one and Grand Prismatic Spring is another.
 Both result from groundwater that has been heated by molten magma and risen to the surface.
 In the case of Old Faithful, however, the hot water encounters blockages on its way up.
 This produces the famous geyser’s explosive eruption of steam.

-The Grand Prismatic Spring, however, is produced by hot water that rises to the surface through cracks in the earth’s crust.
-This allows for a continual flow of water that rises, cools and falls back to the earth only to rise again.
+The Grand Prismatic Spring, however, encounters no blockages, instead rising to the surface through cracks in the earth’s crust.
+This allows for a continual flow of water that rises, cools and falls back, only to rise again.
 As a result, the vapors stay close to the earth, roiling slowly around the molten rock.

 A glimpse into the turquoise depths of the spring